Venue: Meres Leisure Centre, Trent Road, Grantham. NG31 7XQ

 A request was made by Councillor Selby and Councillor Morgan that their decision to abstain from the vote be recorded.

-the Design Guidelines for Rutland and South Kesteven Supplementary Planning Document (SPD).
+To adopt the Design Guidelines for Rutland and South Kesteven Supplementary Planning Document (SPD).

 Members were presented with the Design Guide Supplementary Planning Document (SPD), for Rutland and South Kesteven by the Cabinet Member for Planning and Planning Policy.